csommerl/js120/lesson2/lesson2_notes.md

 Context loss occurs in (at least) 3 ways, namely when:

-1. a method is copied from an object & used elsewhere
+1. a method is copied from an object & used elsewhere,
-2. a function is nested within an object's method
+2. a function is nested within an object's method, and,
 3. a function is passed as an argument to another function

 ### The Problem: Method Copied from Object